d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 such as transposition and swapping input positions, have been carried out.
-For vectors, this is straightforward: it is simply matrix-matrix multiplication.
+For vectors, this is straightforward: it is simply matrix--matrix multiplication.
 For higher dimensional tensors, we use the appropriate counterpart.
-The operator $\text{prod}$ hides all the notation overhead.
+The operator $\text{prod}$ hides all the notational overhead.

 Recall that
 the parameters of the simple network with one hidden layer,